RosettaDrone/rosettadrone/README.md

 ## Hacking on Rosetta

-If you want to contribute, please check this [recomendations]([link](https://docs.google.com/document/d/1wR56Mvd2OsT82kxMOD7f_3-c6yJGBtLaT8LuVrmC5wI/edit?usp=sharing)).
+If you want to contribute, please check this [important recomendations](https://docs.google.com/document/d/1wR56Mvd2OsT82kxMOD7f_3-c6yJGBtLaT8LuVrmC5wI/edit?usp=sharing).

 ## The project works with QGroundcontrol, goto and joystic is implemented